godaddy/tartufo/README.md

                                   Enable or disable timestamps in logging
                                   messages.  [default: True]

+  --entropy-sensitivity INTEGER RANGE
+                                  Modify entropy detection sensitivity.
+This
+                                  is expressed as on a scale of 0 to 100, where 0 means "totally nonrandom" and 100 means "totally random".
+Decreasing the
+                                  scanner's sensitivity increases the
+                                  likelihood that a given string will be identified as suspicious.  [default: 75]

-  -b64, --b64-entropy-score FLOAT
+  -b64, --b64-entropy-score TEXT  [DEPRECATED] Use `--entropy-sensitivity`.
                                   Modify the base64 entropy score.
-If you specify a value greater than the default, tartufo lists higher entropy base64 strings
+If a value greater than the default (4.5 in a range of 0.0-6.0) is specified, tartufo lists higher
+                                  entropy base64 strings (longer or more
+                                  randomized strings.
+A lower value lists
+                                  lower entropy base64 strings (shorter or
+                                  less randomized strings).

+  -hex, --hex-entropy-score TEXT  [DEPRECATED] Use `--entropy-sensitivity`.
+                                  Modify the hexadecimal entropy score.
+If a value greater than the default (3.0 in a range of 0.0-4.0) is specified, tartufo
+                                  lists higher entropy hexadecimal strings
                                   (longer or more randomized strings).
-A lower value lists lower entropy base64 strings
-                                  (shorter or less randomized strings).
-                                  [default: 4.5]

-  -hex, --hex-entropy-score FLOAT
-                                  Modify the hexadecimal entropy score.
-If you specify a value greater than the default, tartufo lists higher entropy hexadecimal
-                                  strings (longer or more randomized strings).
-                                  A lower value lists lower entropy
+A lower value lists lower entropy hexadecimal
-                                  hexadecimal strings (shorter or less
+                                  strings (shorter or less randomized
-                                  randomized strings).  [default: 3.0]
+                                  strings).

   -V, --version                   Show the version and exit.
   -h, --help                      Show this message and exit.

 Commands:
-  pre-commit        Scan staged changes in a pre-commit hook. scan-local-repo   Scan a repository already cloned to your local system. scan-remote-repo  Automatically clone and scan a remote git repository.
+  scan-folder       Scan a folder. scan-remote-repo  Automatically clone and scan a remote git repository. pre-commit        Scan staged changes in a pre-commit hook. scan-local-repo   Scan a repository already cloned to your local system.

 ```